 - Skin rash

-- Pain in the chest when breathing deeply (pleurisy)
+- Pain in your chest when breathing deeply (pleurisy)

 - Hair loss

-- Sensitivity to the sun and/or other light
+- Sensitivity to the sun or other lights

 - Mouth or nose sores

 - Pale or purple fingers or toes when you’re cold or stressed (Raynaud's phenomenon)

 Many people who have active lupus feel ill in general.
 They have fever, weight loss, and fatigue.
 When their immune system attacks a certain organ or part of the body, they can also have more specific problems.
 Lupus can affect these body parts: